KSW-KSM/glow-alarm-backend/README.md

 - There are no separate settings!
 Glow Alarm analyzes disaster messages with AI to determine their importance.
 - For disasters requiring immediate evacuation, the red light will wake you up.
 - For less urgent disasters that still require your attention, the blue light will wake you up.

+## Expectation Effects

+1. Deaf and hard of hearing will become safer in disaster situations since they can swiftly respond to emergencies through visual alerts, facilitating smoother prevention and response during accidents.
+2. Improve the quality of daily life for deaf and HoH as they can receive various alerts more effectively, not only in disaster situations but also in everyday life, helping boost their confidence and independence.
+3. Enhance social inclusivity by ensuring that all individuals have equal access to information and opportunities to respond in disaster situations, thereby contributing to reducing social inequality among community members.

 ## Team Members